MikaVainio/AffinityPublisherFISpelling/README.md

-# Files and a tool for Finnish hyphenation and spelling in Affinity Publisher v2
+# Files and a tools for Finnish hyphenation and spelling in Affinity Publisher v2

 This repository contains 3 files needed in Affinity Publisher for hyphenation and spell-checking of the Finnish language on Windows computers.
 These files have been forked from https://www.apt-browse.org/browse/debian/wheezy/main/all/myspell-fi/0.7-18/file/usr/share/hunspell.
 At the moment, the original hunspell dictionary contains some repeating and unsorted word blocks.
 These have been removed in this repository.